jaysoo/jaysoo.ca/_posts/2017-05-10-learn-fp-with-react-part-2.markdown

 const message = Reader.of(View(({ message }) => <p>{message}</p>))

 const app = Monad.do(function*() {
-  // Let's colorize our `header` shall we? (header and withColor were previously defined) const headerView = yield withColor.ap(header)
+  // Let's colorize our header shall we?
+  // Note: header and withColor were previously defined const headerView = yield withColor.ap(header)

   // This will translate our message!